 “Nolle prosequi” is a Latin phrase that carries significant implications for defendants and their legal proceedings.

 Nolle prosequi is a legal term used to describe a decision made by the prosecution to voluntarily drop or abandon criminal charges against a defendant.
-Essentially, it means that the prosecutor has decided not to proceed with the case.
+Essentially, it means that the prosecutor has decided not to proceed with the case and a criminal charge has been dropped.
+The phrase comes from the Latin term nolle prosequi, which means “to be unwilling to pursue.”
+When a case is nolle prossed, the prosecution is choosing not to move forward with that charge at that time.
+In plain terms, it means the government is no longer actively trying to convict the person on that specific accusation.

 What Does Nolle Prosqeui Mean for the Defendant?